Ocoee Scenic Byway

 The Ocoee Scenic Byway is a 26 mi National Forest Scenic Byway and Tennessee Scenic Byway that traverses through the Cherokee National Forest in East Tennessee.
 It is part of both U.S. Route 64 and U.S. Route 74 and features the Ocoee Whitewater Center and scenic bluffs along Ocoee River and Gorge.
+It is also part of Corridor K of the Appalachian Development Highway System.

 Route

 The scenic byway traverses along 19 mi of US 64/US 74, as it routes along the north banks of the Ocoee River.
 At Oswald Road (Forest Road 77), the 7 mi Chilhowee Scenic Spur climbs to the top of the Chilhowee Mountains.
 Various boating/fishing activities can be done at Parksville Lake; while canoeing, rafting and kayaking can be done at the Ocoee Whitewater Center, venue of the 1996 Olympic Canoe/Kayak Slalom Competition when the Summer Olympics were held in Atlanta.
-The majority of the route is two lanes, but a short segment east of the whitewater center is four lanes.
-Part of the four lane section was narrowed to two lanes before the Olympics to make room for stands, and the original eastbound lanes of that section are now used as parking for the Whitewater Center.
-The two lane sections are the only sections of US 64 in Tennessee that are still two lanes.
+The majority of the route is two lanes, but a short segment west of the whitewater center is four lanes.
+Part of the four-lane section was narrowed to two lanes before the Olympics to make room for stands, and the original eastbound lanes of that section are now used as parking for the Whitewater Center.
+The two-lane sections are some of the only sections of US 64 in Tennessee that are still two lanes.